Yo-sha are independent operators who take risks the average citizen won’t, and that makes them dangerous, useful, and very often short-lived.

-Living by reputation and networks rather than legal identity, Fringers take work as mercenaries, infiltrators, heist crews, datajackers, couriers, or freelance troubleshooters for syndicates, deniable corporate units, and residents with nowhere else to turn.
-Among themselves, Fringers usually just call it “the Work,” a catch-all term for the jobs, contacts, and quiet arrangements that exist outside the city’s formal systems.
+Living by reputation and networks rather than legal identity, yo-sha take work as mercenaries, infiltrators, heist crews, datajackers, couriers, or freelance troubleshooters for syndicates, deniable corporate units, and residents with nowhere else to turn.
+Among themselves, they usually just call it “the Work,” a catch-all term for the jobs, contacts, and quiet arrangements that exist outside the city’s formal systems.
+Popular culture casts yo-sha as mythic figures of rebellion and ingenuity, but the reality is marked by burnout, trauma, and constant debt.
+Some maintain a quasi-legitimate status as bounty hunters or private security auxiliaries, exploiting legal loopholes to operate openly, and both governments and megacorps tolerate them as semi-permissible irregulars—dangerous, unstable, and useful for work that cannot be done officially.

 No comments: